nickbabcock/boxcars/README.md

 - How long to parse the data with crc check and output json of the replay

 The benchmark data is below.
-The most astounding number is that boxcars can parse nearly 15,000 replays per second per core.
-An eight core machine would process 120,000 replays a second.
-This is, without a doubt, an optimistic number, but still mightily impressive.
+The most astounding number is that boxcars can parse nearly 30,000 replays per second per core.
+An eight core machine would process 240,000 replays a second.
+This benchmark represents data already in memory and doesn't include time to read from disk / network.

 ```
-bench_parsing_data                    ... bench:      72,353 ns/iter (+/- 2,329)
+bench_parsing_data                    ... bench:      33,627 ns/iter (+/- 2,329)
 bench_parsing_data_crc_check          ... bench:   2,209,007 ns/iter (+/- 113,528)
-bench_parse_and_json                  ... bench:     138,937 ns/iter (+/- 16,224)
+bench_parse_and_json                  ... bench:      62,557 ns/iter (+/- 16,224)
 bench_parse_and_json_crc_check        ... bench:   2,273,926 ns/iter (+/- 62,011)
 ```